Dissolution of the Ottoman Empire: Treaty of Sèvres

 The text of the Treaty of Sèvres was not made public to the Ottoman public until May 1920.
 The Allies decided that the Empire would be left only a small area in Northern and Central Anatolia to rule.
-Contrary to general expectations, the Sultanate along with the Caliphate was not terminated, and it was allowed to retain capitol and a small strip of territory around the city, but not the straits.
+Contrary to general expectations, the Sultanate along with the Caliphate was not terminated, and it was allowed to retain the capitol and a small strip of territory around the city, but not the straits.
 The shores of the Bosphorus and the Dardanelles were planned to be internationalised, so that the gates of the Black Sea would be kept open.
 West Anatolia was to be offered to Greece, and East Anatolia was to be offered to Armenia.
 The Mediterranean coast, although still a part of the Empire, was partitioned between two zones of influence for France and Italy.
 The interior of Anatolia, the first seat of Ottoman power six centuries ago, would retain Ottoman sovereignty.

 The idea of an independent Armenian state survived the demise of Ottoman Empire through the Democratic Republic of Armenia, later conquered by the Bolsheviks.

 In 1918, Kurdish tribal leader Sharif Pasha pressed the British to adopt a policy supporting autonomous Kurdish state.
 He suggested that British officials be charged with administering the region.
 During the Paris Peace Conference, a Kurdo-Armenian peace accord was reached between Sharif Pasha and Armenian representatives at the conference in 1919.
 The British thought that this agreement would increase the likelihood of independent Kurdish and Armenian states and therefore create a buffer between British Mesopotamia and the Turks.